 Old Town Walk

-Old Town Walk is a great way to discover more about the city's hidden charms.
-Follow the line of some of England’s best-preserved medieval town walls and step back in history to find out more about Southampton’s Old Town.
-A new series of panels guides you around the Old Town's encircling walls.
+Uncover Southampton's hidden charms in this fantastic self-guided walking tour.
+Discover some of England’s best-preserved medieval town walls and step back in history to find out more about Southampton’s past.
+A series of panels guides you around the Old Town's encircling walls.

 Southampton has some of the most complete medieval town walls in the country.
 They were built in stages over 300 years, the first being Bargate and Eastgate dating from 1290.
 The western walls were not built until after the French raid of 1338, when Edward III ordered that walls be built to “close the town”.
 These were completed in 1380.
 The walls – including eight gates and 29 towers – stretched for one and a quarter miles around the town.
 Now, roughly half of the walls, 13 of the original towers and six gates are still standing.